knosmos/a.phrase.ia/README.md

 Building an intuitive app without any text.
 Fighting react-native (WHY does it not have CSS-grid.
 Or a canvas).
 Fighting 22434 different AI models.
 Trying to parse emoji.

 ## Accomplishments that we're proud of
 Pulling together so many different systems and technologies in a short period of time.
 Building an app that (we think) uses LLMs without just being yet another ChatGPT wrapper (in fact, LLM text outputs are never displayed).
-Resisting the urge to down multiple RedBulls during the dark hours of the night.